-Dr. David Gross, From the Edmonds Vet columnist
+Dr. David Gross, columnist

 Dr. David Gross of Edmonds graduated from Colorado State University’s veterinary school in 1960 and was in private practice for 10 years.
 He retired in 2006 as Professor and Head of Veterinary Biosciences, at the University of Illinois, Urbana-Champaign.
 Dr. Gross is the author of “Animals Don’t Blush” and “Manhunt,” both of which are available at the Edmonds Bookshop.

 Quint Turner grew up listening to Dave Niehaus and is tuned to all things sports.
 An Edmonds resident, Quint is a senior at Meadowdale High School, where he plays tennis and pursues soccer, basketball and baseball in his free time.
 If there’s a competition nearby, Quint will be there.